 The Master of Divinity (M.Div.) is a professional graduate degree in theological education.
 The program is designed to prepare men and women for a full-time professional ministry.
-The program is also suited for individuals whose calling may be to develop 21st century platforms, services, or publications that promote spiritual formation, education and empowerment.
+The program is also suited for individuals whose calling may be to develop 21st century platforms, publications or services that promote spiritual formation, education and empowerment.